 These tools help you to track and report on metrics across these social networks, as well as schedule updates and mine your followers for contact details.

 On top of these tools, Raven also has a ‘Content Manager’ that helps you keep track of your content calendar and even order content to be written via the Textbroker network, and there is a PPC tool which basically just connects with the Google AdWords API.

 These two tools are not as developed as the others, but they help to round off Raven Tools as a great ‘all-round’ online marketing toolset.

 Basically, anyone who thinks they would benefit from keeping all their client's reports and metrics in one place would quickly find Raven becoming their ‘go-to’ tool.

 On top of the great reports it can make, the Website Audit Tool will likely become your first port of call when analysing websites for potential SEO problems.

 With unlimited campaigns and users, Raven Tools is great for all SEO practitioners – whether they work in a big agency or on their own as a freelancer.

 How much is Raven Tools?

-There are two different account levels for Raven: Pro and Agency.
+There are five different account levels for Raven: Small Biz, Start, Grow, Thrive and Lead: